eXTReMe Lovebird Tracker

 As you can imagine birds love space so buying the biggest cage you can afford is best and makes them the happiest.
 There are a few important factors needed to be considered before buying that large cage on sale or the cute looking decorative cage you seen in the paper.

 The proper bar spacing measurements are very important for bird safety.
 Improper bar spacing can lead to injury for your pet bird.
-For lovebirds bar spacing should be no larger than 1/2".
+For lovebirds bar spacing should be 1/2" to 5/8" and never larger than 3/4".

 The bigger the cage, the more space for your bird and it also allows room for toys.

 Lovebirds need room to climb and play.
-You want your cage to be at least 24x18x18 inches.
+You want your cage to be at least 24x16x16 inches.
 That size will house one lovebird comfortably.

 Where should I put the cage?
 Your cage should be placed in an area that will allow your lovebird to always see and hear someone.
 Never place your cage in the kitchen or direct sunlight.
 Kitchens harbor lots of hazards and lovebirds can overheat in direct sunlight.
 Lovebirds are very hardy and tolerant to drafts but be careful of open windows, air conditions during summer and Cold drafts during the winter.